platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 grep $(date +%Y-%m-%dT%H --date='-1 hours') /var/log/php.access.log | sort -k 4 -r -n | head -20
 ```

-If you see that the processing time of certain requests is slow (e.g. taking more than 1000ms), we recommend considering a continous observability solution like [Blackfire](/integrations/observability/blackfire.md) to monitor your application and and help you improve the performance issue.
+If you see that the processing time of certain requests is slow (e.g. taking more than 1000ms), we recommend considering a continous observability solution like [Blackfire](/integrations/observability/blackfire.md) to monitor your application and help you improve the performance issue.

 Otherwise, you may check if the following options are applicable: